 Directions are also given for a Short Walk.
-This takes the alternative morning route to South Hawke and descends immediately into Old Oxted for lunch, omitting Godstone.
+This takes the alternative morning route to South Hawke and then descends immediately from the ridge into Old Oxted, omitting Godstone.
 The Main Walk's two afternoon routes then make up an (optional) afternoon loop out to Tandridge.

-The start of the Main Walk was changed in 2015 to take advantage of a new permissive path between the two parts of Marden Park Woods, reducing the stretch along the North Downs Way which overlooks the M25.
-The original route via South Hawke was retained as the ‘alternative morning route’, which then had a new path through Great Church Wood added to it in 2018.
+The start of the Main Walk was changed in 2015 to include a new permissive path between the two parts of Marden Park Woods, reducing the stretch along the North Downs Way which overlooks the M25.
+The original route via South Hawke was retained as the ‘alternative morning route’.

 There is a half-hourly service from Victoria to Woldingham, taking 35 minutes.
 Buy a return to Oxted, which is one stop further down the line.
 In addition to the half-hourly Victoria trains Oxted has a faster hourly service (Mon–Sat) to London Bridge.